 - The score report contains scores (in the range 1-36) that you received in the multiple choices based test sections: English, Mathematics, Reading and Science.

 - It also displays the sub scores (in the range 1-18) based on the different skills based on which you were tested like Usage/ Mechanics and Rhetorical skills for English.

 - It also includes the composite scores (has a range 1-36) which is the average of the scores that you received in all the four test sections.

 - The scores of the ACT Writing part (in the range of 1-36) are also shown in the score report if you appeared for the same.

 - The score report allots a percentile rank to each candidate based on the performance of the other candidates who took the same ACT test.
 For e.g. if you get a percentile rank 70, it means that 70% of the candidates who took the test displayed a similar performance as that of yours or had a lower score.
 This can also be interpreted as: your performance was better than 70% of the candidates.

-ACT test result can be viewed only by the candidate and the score reports are sent to other institutes only if the candidate has requested for the same.
+The test results can be viewed only by the candidate and the score reports are sent to other institutes only if the candidate has requested for the same.

 If you are not satisfied after viewing your score report, you can request for a hand-scoring service, which rechecks your answer scripts.
-ACT test result can be cancelled by the ACT officials if they feel there was some irregularity involved and it is intimated to the candidate.
+The test results can be canceled by the ACT officials if they feel there was some irregularity involved and it is intimated to the candidate.

 A candidate prepares and appears for the ACT for a purpose.
-The purpose gets fulfilled only when he gets the desired ACT test result which needs to be declared at the scheduled time.
-The ACT test result is declared after two and a half few weeks of taking the ACT, so make sure that you plan and take the ACT accordingly.
-This ensures that the ACT test result is available in time for your admission purpose.
+The purpose gets fulfilled only when he gets the desired test result which needs to be declared at the scheduled time.
+The result is declared after two and a half weeks of taking the ACT, so make sure that you plan and take the ACT accordingly.
+This ensures that the the result is available in time for your admission purpose.